Grow Your Accounting Business Online With WordPress

 - Income Tax Variation Forms

-Providing unique tools and applications for businesses on your website can help increase visitor engagement and significantly add value to your target audience.
+Providing useful online tools, gadgets and applications for businesses on your website is a great way to increase visitor engagement and significantly add value to potential clients.
 Calculators, such as loan and tax calculators, are popular tools for accounting websites.
-Other tools would include time cards, and retirement and interest calculators.
+Others could include time cards, and retirement and interest calculators.

-In the next section, we take a look at a several WordPress-based tools you can use in your accounting website that improve your seo, increase user engagement and drive more traffic to your business.
+In part two of this guide, we discuss a number of online tools you can use in your accounting website using WordPress plugins and themes that can improve seo, increase user engagement and drive more traffic to your business.